Top Paris events in October 2023 include two huge city-wide celebrations of art and culture, White Night (Nuit Blanche) and ParisArtistes.

 Most events are ticketed, and many sell out quickly, so don't wait to book, which you can do through the event's website.

-Paris Motor Show - NOT in 2023
+Paris Motor Show - Returns in 2024

-The next show will take place from October 17 - 23, 2024.
+The show will take place from October 17 - 23, 2024.

 What can you expect to see and do?
 Almost 250 car brands will be showing their glitziest models and technologies, including autonomous vehicles.
 Check out (and even sit in) your favorites, attend presentations, watch videos, and revel in the latest and greatest cars of your dreams.